uberscientist/activetick_http/README.rst

 Python module that connects to ActiveTick HTTP proxy and supplies Pandas DataFrames.
 Requires requests for the quoteStream, and redis for caching.

+Currently unstable, may end up changing the methods from camelCase to pep8 snake_case.

 tests run using ``pytest``

 ===========